-The Group applies the short-term lease recognition exemption to its short-term leases of machinery and equipment (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
-It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered of low value (i.e., below €5,000).
+The Company applies the short-term lease recognition exemption to its short-term leases of machinery, equipment and buildings (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+It also applies the lease of low-value assets recognition exemption to leases of office equipment and bicycles that are considered of low value (i.e., below $\leqslant 5,000$).
 Lease payments on short-term leases and leases of low-value assets are recognized as expense on a straight-line basis over the lease term.
-See note 35.
+See note 31.2.